pedrorigon/marlim3/docs/user-guide/fluids.md

 ## Thermodynamic Model Family

-Marlim3 supports three approaches to compute fluid properties, each with different fidelity and cost:
+Marlim3 supports three approaches to compute fluid properties, each with different fidelity and numerical cost:

 ### Black-Oil Model

 The simplest and fastest approach.
 Fluid behavior is characterized by correlations that depend on API gravity, GOR, gas density, and BSW.
 Phase split is determined by a solution-gas-ratio (RS) correlation.

-### Flash-Table Model
+### Table File

-Precomputed PVT properties from external software (PVTSim) stored in `.tab` files.
+Precomputed fluid properties from external software (PVTsim, Multiflash) stored in `.tab` files.
 The simulator interpolates properties at each P-T condition from this table.
 Accurate within the table range but depends entirely on the quality and coverage of the external data.

 ### Compositional Model

 A rigorous thermodynamic model where the fluid is described by pseudocomponent molar fractions and equilibrium is computed via flash calculations.
-Required for rich-gas/condensate systems or when composition changes significantly along the flow path.
+Required for rich-gas/condensate systems or when composition changes significantly along the simulation.
 More expensive computationally.

 > **JSON keys (inside global config):**
 >